Tokennn/deminer/README.md

 ## Project Overview

-Create a program where a player moves on a grid to reach a bomb.
+A program where a player moves on a grid to reach a bomb.
 The grid contains a player ('P') and a bomb ('X'), and the player does not know the bomb's position but must follow directions to get closer.
-The goal is to determine the directions the player should move to reach the bomb as quickly as possible.
+(The goal is to determine the directions the player should move to reach the bomb as quickly as possible.)

 ## Prerequisites